lakesareadesign/multi.pass/content/themes_genesis/altitude-pro/README.txt

 * Update flexible widgets to work with customizer
 * Update responsive menu to 1.1.3
 * Update responsive CSS for front page widget h4 size

+= 1.1.4 =
+* Allow smooth scroll for all front page links.